jsontypedef/json-typedef-js/README.md

 If you want to run `jtd` against a schema that you don't trust, then you should:

-1. Ensure the schema is well-formed, using `jtd.isValidSchema`.
+1. Ensure the schema is well-formed, using `jtd.isSchema` and `jtd.isValidSchema`. `isSchema` does basic "type" checking (and in TypeScript, it acts as a type guard for the `Schema` type), while `isValidSchema` validates things like making sure all `ref`s have corresponding definitions.

-   If you're using TypeScript, you can use this function as a type guard -- if it returns `true`, then TypeScript will let you treat the input as an instance of `Schema`.

 2. Call `jtd.validate` with the `maxDepth` option.
 JSON Typedef lets you write recursive schemas -- if you're evaluating against untrusted schemas, you